Intensive and Summer Courses

 In the intensive courses, all language skills (listening comprehension, reading comprehension, speaking and writing) are systematically trained.

-In addition, great attention is paid to the active mastery of grammar.
+In addition, attention is paid to the active mastery of grammar.
 The teachers follow an internal curriculum that is adapted to the needs of each age group.

 Because the lessons are activity-oriented, the students often have the opportunity to apply and practice the material taught both orally and in writing.
 Varied social and learning forms such as partner work, role-playing or presentations help to loosen up the lessons and create a positive learning atmosphere in the classroom.